amirlib/gca/CHANELOG.md

 * Edit CHANGELOG.md and README.md files.
 * Fix spelling errors.
+* `Graph:`
+  * Add new method to the graph class: isEmpty().
-* Improve the readability of graph class.
+  * Improve the documentation of the class.
-* Improve the documentation of graph class.
+  * Improve the readability of the code.

 ## 2.1.0